davidclin/gcp-alibaba-vpn/index.md

 in the article
 [Creating a VPN Tunnel using Dynamic Routing](https://cloud.google.com/vpn/docs/how-to/creating-vpn-dynamic-routes).

+### IP Ranges

+The IP address ranges of the GCP VPC and the Alibaba VPC must not overlap.

 ## Configuration Overview

 The Google Cloud VPN with Alibaba Cloud VPN Gateway configuration is comprised of the following steps.